Fear about... everything (managing an overactive imagination)

 - Set new realistic goals for yourself that will help you feel focused and a sense of accomplishment.
 This may mean re-prioritizing or delegating certain tasks, or concentrating on repetitive duties, such as filing, re-organizing a closet, or paying bills.

 - Stay connected with those you care about.
-Use e-mail, the telephone, and even old-fashioned mail to express what you're feeling and get the support you need.
+Use e-mail, the telephone, texting, video chat, and even old-fashioned mail to express what you're feeling and get the support you need.

-If you find that your worries are intrusive, don't ease with time, and affect your ability to fulfill your responsibilities and feel at ease, the help of a trained counselor may be necessary.
-Many people even find that a few meetings with a therapist can help them put their anxieties into perspective and learn some new coping strategies.
+If you find that your worries are intrusive, don't ease with time, or affect your ability to fulfill your responsibilities and feel at ease, the help of a trained mental health professional may be a wise next step.
+Many people even find that even a few visits can help them put their anxieties into perspective and learn some new strategies for resilience and coping.
 Or, if your vivid imagination and worrying habits are more entrenched, some on-going work, and possibly even medication, can help you to smooth out your worrywart tendencies.

 In a lot of ways, having a vivid imagination is a great gift.
 It can allow you to create a positive vision for your life, spur creativity, spice things up with fantasy, and provide an escape when life feels dull or frustrating.
 Maybe you can transform your active imagination from one that imagines the worst to one that focuses on the good in the world and what each of us can do to work for peace.